The Best Mic Stands and Mounting Solutions

 Price: ⭐ ⭐ ⭐ ⭐ ⭐

-With such functions and features, it’s easy to assume that the OnStage MS7701B would be expensive, but it’s one of the cheaper stands priced mid-range.
+With such functions and features, it’s easy to assume that the OnStage MS7701B would cost a lot, but it’s one of the cheaper stands priced mid-range.

 The OnStage MS7701B has a minimum height of 32” and a maximum height of 61.5”, which can be adjusted according to your preference and intended use.
 Although you cannot use this for your kick drums, it is tall enough to be used as an overhead for your drum kit.

-Although the OnStage MS7701B is lightweight, it is durable enough to hold up heavy or large microphones.
-It has tripod stands with nonslip rubber feet so it can stay in position may it be on stage or varying floor types in the studio.
-The tripod stands also help with distributing the weight evenly to keep the microphone stand balanced.
+Although the OnStage MS7701B is lightweight, it is sturdy enough to hold up heavy or large microphones.
+It has non-slip rubber feet so it can stay in position for stage performances or varying floor types in the studio.
+The tripod also helps with distributing the weight evenly to keep the stand balanced.

 Functionality: ⭐ ⭐ ⭐ ⭐